-Emergency Medical Cards are filled out by parents at the beginning of each school year.
-The information on this card is critically important in the event of illness or accident.
-Please fill out this card on the first day of school and return it to school the following day.
+Emergency Medical Forms are completed by parents at the beginning of each school year.
+The information is critically important in the event of illness or accident.
+Please complete the electronic form in the Powerschool Parent Portal prior to the first day of school.
 Any updating or change of information can be made by contacting the school nurse or school secretary.